benatfroemming/WindBorne/README.md

 - **Interactive Plots with Plotly**
   - Altitude, speed, direction, wind speed, and wind direction charts update dynamically.

+  **Predict Future Hour Position Proof of Concept**
+  - Uses a linear regression model trained on 100 24h balloon trajectories.
+  - Features: Deltas between consecutive points and wind conditions computed over the last 21 hours.
+  - Predicts the next position (latitude, longitude, altitude) for the selected balloon.
+  - Visualized as a dashed purple line extending from the current balloon location.
 ---

 ## Tech Stack 🛠️